Rocky Saugeen Mill

 Among many other things, Melvin will show you how to throw the net to catch Capelin, the bait-fish used to catch Cod.

-throwin' the net
+throwin' the net 'com on in

-repeat performance
+repeat performance (new audience)

 If you are ever in Twillingate, make the time do go visit Melvin, Durell's just around the corner, literally.
 It will be time well spent.